emqx/blog/en/202101/mqttx-v-1-4-2-release-notes.md

 ### Script function (Beta)

-In this version, MQTT X has added the script editing function.
+In this version, MQTTX has added the script editing function.
 Users can implement writing a custom script (JavaScript) to perform custom conversion of the sent and received `Payload`.
 When combined with the timing send function, this enables automated testing of, for example, simulated data uploads.

 > Note: This feature currently belongs to the testing Beta phase.